 Deal sites – a warning

 There were a number of small businesses when the discount company places took off which went broke.
-(BY deal sites we mean Cudo, Living Social, Scoopon and Groupon etc).
+(By deal sites we mean Cudo, Living Social, Scoopon and Groupon etc).
 The businesses thought the deal sites were a great way to get quick money.
 Not only did they offer a big discount say 50%, they were also paying the deal company around another 30-50%.
 They had no 3 year expiry requirement.
 There was no legal requirement at the time and wouldn’t be now due to the heavy discount.
-These businesses were bust within the 6 months of deal validity.
+A number of the small businesses were bust within the 6 months of deal validity.
 Why?
 Because they filled their salons etc with clients using prepaid heavily discounted vouchers.
 Therefore they couldn’t book any/many full-price paying customers.
 They didn’t receive enough at the start or anything at the service delivery time to cover their actual expenses.

 If you are buying gifts for business use – are gift cards tax deductible?